walmav/spire-katacoda/app-envoy/step1.md

-# Deploying SPIRE server and agent
+# Deploy SPIRE server and agent

 This demo uses a script to deploy SPIRE into the environment, using a join token to attest the agent.
 See the `SPIRE using join tokens in docker`